Low-Grade Astrocytomas

 Low-grade vs. high-grade brain tumors

-Low-grade means that the cancer cells and affected tissue look almost normal under a microscope.
-Low-grade cancer cells tend to grow and spread more slowly than high-grade cancer cells.
+Low-grade means that the tumor cells and affected tissue look almost normal under a microscope.
+Low-grade tumor cells tend to grow and spread more slowly than high-grade tumor cells.

-Low-grade cancers usually have a better chance of recovery than high-grade cancers and may not need treatment right away.
+Low-grade tumors usually have a better chance of recovery than high-grade tumors.

 Knowing whether a pediatric brain tumor is low-grade or high-grade may help guide your child’s treatment.